wp-plugins/admin-dashboard-last-edits/readme.txt

 License: GPL-2.0 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Easy and lightweight solution for showing the last edited posts on the admin dashboard.
+Easy and lightweight solution for showing the last edited posts and pages on the admin dashboard.

 == Description ==
-Admin Dashboard Last Edits is an easy and lightweight solution for showing the last edited posts on the admin dashboard.
+Admin Dashboard Last Edits is an asy and lightweight solution for showing the last edited posts and pages on the admin dashboard.

 = Features =
-* Admin Dashboard Widget with the last edited posts
+* Admin Dashboard Widget with the last edited posts and pages
 * Available in two languages: English, German.

 = Bug reports and Contribution =